denizetkar/alpha-chess/docs/current_implementation_status.md

     - 1 plane for en passant target square.
     - 1 plane for fifty-move rule counter (normalized).
     - 1 plane for fullmove number (normalized).
     - **8 planes for Move History**: The last 8 half-moves are now included as input planes, indicating the player to move for each historical state.
-This addresses a previous shortcoming and enhances the network's temporal understanding.
+This captures temporal information and helps handle situations like threefold repetition.
+Note: This is a simplified representation compared to AlphaZero's full historical board state planes.

 - **Move Encoder/Decoder (`src/move_encoder.py`)**: